sheix/sheix.github.io/_posts/2-11-2016-generation-ship-log-3.md

 ---
 layout: post
-title: Generation Ship log 3
+title: Generation Ship, Log 3
 ---

 So I've released next version of the game, 0.0.5, which includes following improvements: